 Here's the good news: given time, whiplash should heal on its own.
 To help with recovery, you should:

-Ice your neck to reduce pain and swelling as soon as you can after the injury.
-Do it for 20-30 minutes every 3-4 hours for 2-3 days.
+- Ice your neck to reduce pain and swelling as soon as you can after the injury.
+Do it for 15 minutes every 3-4 hours for 2-3 days.
+Wrap the ice in a thin towel or cloth to prevent injury to the skin.

-Take painkillers or other drugs, if recommended by your doctor.
-Non-steroidal anti-inflammatory drugs (NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
+- Take painkillers or other drugs, if recommended by your doctor.
+Medications like acetaminophen (Tylenol) or non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain.
 However, these medicines can have side effects.
 Never use them regularly unless your doctor specifically says you should.
+Check with your doctor before taking them if you take other medicines or have any medical problems.
 If over the counter medications do not work, prescription painkillers and muscle relaxants may be necessary.

-Apply moist heat to your neck -- but only after 2-3 days of icing it first.
+- Apply moist heat to your neck -- but only after 2-3 days of icing it first.
 Use heat on your neck only after the initial swelling has gone down.
-You could use hot, wet towels or just take a hot bath.
+You could use warm, wet towels or take a warm bath.